cockroachdb/docs/cockroachcloud/quickstart.md

 ## Run `ccloud quickstart`

-The `ccloud quickstart` command guides you through logging in to CockroachDB Cloud, creating a new {{ site.data.products.serverless }} with a $0 spend limit, and connecting to the new cluster.
+The `ccloud quickstart` command guides you through logging in to CockroachDB Cloud, creating a new {{ site.data.products.serverless }} cluster, and connecting to the new cluster.

 1. In a terminal, run `ccloud quickstart`: